Who studies at Derby?

 “The University made such a good impression during my bachelors degree: the great effort that all the tutors put in and the co-operation and support I had from the International Student Centre.
 Now on my MBA, the support has been just as good; I could never have expected more.”

-Laura Hunt was working as the Asset and Estates Manager at East Staffordshire Borough Council when she began the MBA, and was a fully qualified Member of the Royal Institute of Chartered Surveyors (MRICS).
-She’s recently completed the qualification, which she studied part time.
-As well as juggling full time work and study for two qualifications (she took a Sports Massage Diploma during the second year of her MBA!), Laura overcame difficulties in her career and personal life during the course of her MBA, including dealing with redundancy.
+Laura Hunt was working as the Asset and Estates Manager at East Staffordshire Borough Council when she began the MBA several years ago, and was a fully qualified Member of the Royal Institute of Chartered Surveyors (MRICS).
+As well as juggling full-time work and study for two qualifications (she took a Sports Massage Diploma during the second year of her MBA!), Laura overcame difficulties in her career and personal life during the course of her MBA, including dealing with redundancy.